 Good news!
 Most insurance providers, including Medicare Part B, will pay for a sleep study ordered by a doctor—a full test in a sleep lab or a home test.
 Just call them first to make sure your policy covers it: Let them know the type of test you’re getting, and find out how much you’ll have to pay yourself.

 If you get diagnosed with sleep apnea, most insurance will also pay for whatever devices and accessories you need.
 They’ll ask for:

 - A diagnosis of obstructive sleep apnea (OSA)

 - A prescription for the device and accessories

 - Your physician’s notes on your case

 Sleep apnea is well understood, easy to diagnose, relatively easy to treat, and covered by insurance.
 Yes, it’s always a drag to find out you have a medical problem.
 But fortunately, there are so many great doctors and treatments for it now.
 People just like you have recovered.
-And just think, pretty soon, you’ll be able to have the restful sleep you’ve been missing—so you can be alert while driving and working, snore less, and wake up every morning feeling refreshed and ready for an hour-long jog.
-Well, okay, that last part is up to you.
+And just think, pretty soon, you’ll be able to have the restful sleep you’ve been missing—so you can be alert while driving and working, snore less, and wake up every morning feeling refreshed from a good night’s sleep.